sanghanet/sanghanet/README.md

       PORT=4000

+   When setting up env.atlas:

+      Use URL: mongodb+srv://<username>:<password>@cluster0-deyq5.gcp.mongodb.net/test?retryWrites=true&w=majority

+      Your access has to be set up and your IP whitelisted before you can remotely connect using above URL.

    Since .env files will contain 'secrets' as well, NEVER push them into git repositories.
    Manage them on your computer only..